Soft and Chewy Granola Bars

 • Toast Oats and Nuts

-• 1Heat oven to 350 degrees Fahrenheit.
-Line the bottom and sides of a 8-inch or 9-inch square pan with aluminum foil or parchment paper.
+• 1Preheat the oven to 350°F. Line the bottom and sides of an 8-inch or 9-inch square pan with aluminum foil or parchment paper.

-2Add the oats and chopped almonds to a small baking sheet, and then bake for 5 minutes, stir and then bake another 3 to 5 minutes or until lightly toasted.
+2Add the oats and chopped almonds to a small baking sheet and bake for 5 minutes.
+Stir and bake another 3 to 5 minutes or until lightly toasted.
 Transfer to a large bowl.

 • Make Bars

-• 1Combine the butter, honey, brown sugar, vanilla extract and the salt in a small saucepan over medium heat.
-Cook, stirring occasionally until butter melts, the mixture is bubbling and the sugar completely dissolves.
+• 1Combine the butter, honey, brown sugar, vanilla extract, and salt in a small saucepan over medium heat.
+Cook, stirring occasionally, until the butter melts, the mixture bubbles, and the sugar dissolves.

-3Transfer the oat mixture to the prepared pan, and then use a rubber spatula or damp finger tips to firmly press the mixture into the pan.
-Press hard here, this way the bars will stay together once cooled and cut — We press for about one minute to be extra safe.
+4Transfer the oat mixture to the prepared pan and press it into the pan firmly using a rubber spatula.
+Press hard so that the bars will stay together once cooled and cut.
+We press for about one minute to be extra safe.

 • Storing

-• 1Store granola bars in an airtight container for up to one week.
-For the softest bars, keep at room temperature.
-For slightly harder bars, store in the fridge.
+• 1Store granola bars in an airtight container for a few weeks in the fridge.
+For the softest bars, keep them in a cool area of your kitchen (like a dark pantry).
+For firmer bars, store in the fridge.
 Bars will keep in the freezer for up to three months when wrapped well.

 Adam and Joanne's Tips

 • Reducing the sugar: We have experienced the best results when making these bars with the sugar and honey amount listed in the recipe.
-You can try to reduce the sugar a little, but they might be a little more crumbly.
-It is the honey and sugar mixture that keeps these chewy.
+You can try reducing the sugar a little, but they might be a little more crumbly.
+The honey and sugar mixture keeps these chewy.

 Nutrition Per Serving Calories 220 / Protein 3.8g / Carbohydrate 32.9g / Dietary Fiber 3.1g / Total Sugars 19.6g / Total Fat 8.2g / Saturated Fat 3.7g / Cholesterol 10.2mg